Persistent Pulmonary Hypertension in the Newborn

 A baby who has a difficult birth or birth asphyxia may be more likely to get PPHN.
 Birth asphyxia is a condition caused by too little oxygen.

-About one in every 1,250 babies gets PPHN.
+About 1 in every 500 to 700 babies gets PPHN.
 It happens most often in full-term babies or babies born after their due dates.

 PPHN is more likely in babies whose mothers took certain medicines late in pregnancy.
-These include non-steroidal anti-inflammatory medicines and selective serotonin receptor inhibitors.
+These include nonsteroidal anti-inflammatory drugs (NSAIDs) and selective serotonin receptor inhibitors.

 What are the symptoms of PPHN in the newborn?